Jasdoge/Kicad-Annotator/README.md

 1. Download HandSolderAnnotate.py from this repo.
 2. Put it in your KiCad plugin directory (on windows that's under Documents/KiCad/<version>/scripting/plugins)
 3. Open the PCB editor and go to Tools > External Plugins > Refresh Plugins.
+4. **Consider taking a backup of your project, just in case!**
-4. Go back to the same menu and Click Hand Solder Annotate to annotate your board.
+5. Go back to the same menu and Click Hand Solder Annotate to annotate your board.
+6. Go to Tools -> Update Schematic from PCB
+7. **!!
+WARNING !!
+Make sure Re-link footprints is UNCHECKED or this will break your board.** You can enable the other checkboxes except Net names.
+Then click Update Schematic.